 At present, he and Simone are looking for accommodation and work in Canberra to supplement their income.
-Fr Assaf is a quali- Archbishop Francis Carroll welfied builder and his wife is an aged care worker.
+Fr Assaf is a qualified builder and his wife is an aged care worker.

-If anyone is able to help them, Fr Assaf may be contacted through South Tuggeranong par- Pope-backed push for vocations goes local A monstrance which was blessed by Pope Benedict XVI will travel the Archdiocese in August and September as part of a program of prayer for vocations.
-The monstrance will be available to every parish from 6 August until the end of September with the Serra Club of Canberra arranging its move- The presence of the monstrance is part of a program of "Prayer by turns" for an increase of vocations to the priesthood and religious life and for the sanctity of priests.
+If anyone is able to help them, Fr Assaf may be contacted through South Tuggeranong parish.
+Pope-backed push for vocations goes local A monstrance which was blessed by Pope Benedict XVI will travel the Archdiocese in August and September as part of a program of prayer for vocations.
+The monstrance will be available to every parish from 6 August until the end of September with the Serra Club of Canberra arranging its movement and delivery The presence of the monstrance is part of a program of "Prayer by turns" for an increase of vocations to the priesthood and religious life and for the sanctity of priests.
 It was initiated by Pope John Paul II and in 2005 he blessed six monstrances for other continents to be used in special adoration and prayer for vocations.
 So successful has the program been, that on Ash Wednesday this year, in St Peter's Square, Pope Benedict XVI blessed three more monstrances, one specifically for use in Australia and New Zealand.
 It was entrusted to the Serra Council of Australia, New Zealand and South Pacific to promote a crusade of prayer before the Blessed Sacrament.
 Serra members will deliver the monstrance to parishes.
 Each parish has been asked through its priest to undertake a special vigil of prayer for priestly and religious vocations before the Blessed Sacrament on the agreed day.
-Archbishop Francis Carroll warmly welcomed the prayerful initiative and thanked Serrans for taking it up so enthusiastically 'The Church, and this Archdiocese in particular, has great need of vocations to the ordained ministry of priests and deacons and the consecrated life of religious.
-Vocations will be born of prayer and the prayer of adoration before the Blessed Sacrament is especially powerful.
-I hope and pray that Catholic parishioners will respond generously in prayer".
-Fr John Woods said that "prayer is where the first stirring of a vocation begins.
-It is also in prayer that a vocation is confirmed and strengthened.
-In prayer we can be gifted with deep communion and a surety beyond words.
-In fact, prayer is non-negotiable when talking of vocation".
+Archbishop Francis Carroll warmly welcomed the prayerful initiative and thanked Serrans for taking it up so enthusiastically 'The Church, and this Archdiocese in particular, has great need of vocations to the ordained ministry of priests and deacons and the consecrat- Vocations will be born of prayer and the prayer of adoration before the Blessed Sacrament is especially powerful.
+I hope and pray that Catholic ed life of religious.